tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 [Chapter 9: Lists](https://openstax.org/books/introduction-python-programming/pages/9-introduction)

 Next, we show how to write a program to play the wordle game with a user.
+[Here](https://wordleunlimited.org) is a website for playing wordle.

-We do this in the same way that we wrote the hangman game...
+We write this program in the same way that we wrote the hangman game...
 1. play the game with a person being the computer and explaining out loud every thing they are doing write down what they said
 2. convert the transcript into pseudocode